Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 Due to its popularity, be sure to book tickets in advance for the Maha Nakhon Skywalk to secure your spot.
 This is a must-visit destination for both locals and tourists, so plan ahead for an unforgettable experience.

-16. Pamper Yourself with a Thai Massage
+16. Pamper yourself with a Thai massage

 After a tiring day exploring the city, treat yourself to the ultimate relaxation with a traditional Thai massage.
 And where better to experience it than in the birthplace of Thai massages itself?
 Bangkok holds numerous spas and massage places to cater to your needs.